rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/5b-tekton.md

    ![Kube-lint-OpenShift](./images/kube-lint-openshift.png)

-7. Trigger the pipeline by making a small change in the `nordmart-review` application and head over to the OpenShift console to see the pipeline run.
+7. Trigger the pipeline by making a small change in the `stakater-nordmart-review` application and head over to the OpenShift console to see the pipeline run.

 ![Kube-lint-running](./images/kube-lint-running.png)

 8. Let's try to fail code linting now.
-Open up the `nordmart-review` application and navigate to `deploy` and open `values.yaml`.
+Open up the `stakater-nordmart-review` application and navigate to `deployment` and open `values.yaml`.
 Add incorrect indentation .
 Commit the change.

-   This should make the `kube-linting` task to fail.
+  > This should make the `kube-linting` task to fail.

 ![Kube-lint-failing](./images/kube-lint-fail.png)